darshitvvora/mvx/doc/developers.rst

 The Big Picture
 ---------------
-OpenShot Video Editor has 3 main components, a Python & PyQt user interface (`openshot-qt <https://github.com/OpenShot/openshot-qt>`_), a C++ audio library (`libopenshot-audio <https://github.com/OpenShot/libopenshot-audio>`_) and a C++ video library (`libopenshot <https://github.com/OpenShot/libopenshot>`_).
+ Edit X Pro has 3 main components, a Python & PyQt user interface (`openshot-qt <https://github.com/OpenShot/openshot-qt>`_), a C++ audio library (`libopenshot-audio <https://github.com/OpenShot/libopenshot-audio>`_) and a C++ video library (`libopenshot <https://github.com/OpenShot/libopenshot>`_).
 If you are not familiar with Python,